Following the 2009 financial crisis, the term derivatives has been firmly embedded in todays lexicon.

 Derivative: A derivative instrument is a contract between two parties that specifies conditions (especially the dates, resulting values of the underlying variables, and notional amounts) under which payments are to be made between the parties;

-So they are financial instruments whose values depend on the value of other underlying financial instruments or objects such as commodities, equities (shares), residential or commercial mortgages, bonds, interest rates, or exchange rates.
+So they are financial instruments whose values depend on the value of other underlying financial instruments or objects.
+Instruments such as commodities, equities (shares), residential or commercial mortgages, bonds, interest rates, or exchange rates.
 They can take the form of futures, forwards, options and swaps.

-Giving some level of predictability to farming income was very beneficial and enabled growth and advancement in many other sectors which eventually led to the industrial revolution.
+Giving some level of predictability to farming income was very beneficial.
+It enabled growth and advancement in many other sectors which eventually led to the industrial revolution.

 So derivatives have their place as they have had many positive impacts on humanity since their invention.

-(For a graphical representation of the freakish size of these banks derivative books see this great infographic: http://demonocracy.info/infographics/usa/derivatives/bank_exposure.html)
+(For a graphical representation of the freakish size of these banks derivative books see this great infographic: Demonocracy.info – Derivatives: The Unregulated Global Casino for Banks)

 Rob Kirby gives a detailed overview of the full history of derivatives if you want all the holes filled in here.